 Over the years, I have enjoyed a variety of classes.
 You might be familiar with them.
 None is better than the other (each to their own) and each provides a unique experience.

-Types of yoga (you might be able to add to this list)
+(You might be able to add to this list):

 -Lolling-on-the-mat-yoga, with sleeping-bag close to hand for that post-stretch snooze zzzzzz